J.P. Crawford Player Props: Mariners vs. White Sox

-J.P.
-Crawford -- with a slugging percentage of .263 in his past 10 games (including zero home runs) -- will be in action for the Seattle Mariners versus the Chicago White Sox, with Michael Kopech on the hill, on June 16 at 10:10 PM ET.
+After hitting .237 with three doubles, seven walks and an RBI in his past 10 games, J.P.
+Crawford and the Seattle Mariners take on the Chicago White Sox (who will start Lucas Giolito) at 4:10 PM ET on Saturday.

-In his most recent game he had a hitless performance (0-for-3) against the Marlins.
+In his last game he had a one-hit showing (1-for-4) against the White Sox.

 J.P.
 Crawford Game Info & Props vs. the White Sox